Why does everyone’s favourite time of year arrive earlier and earlier with every passing year?

 Fail to prepare, prepare to fail

 It’s not totally absurd for brands to start preparing for Christmas this early.
 Like anything in life, the earlier you begin the more organised you’re likely to be.
-Every man and his dog will be competing for your festive business: shops want you to buy their presents, restaurants want you to eat their festive menu, and other brands are desperate to establish their product as the quintessential Christmas accompaniment.
+Every man and his dog will be competing for your festive business; shops want you to buy their presents, restaurants want you to eat their festive menu, and other brands are desperate to establish their product as the quintessential Christmas accompaniment.

 During the unofficial official festive season, the market is heavily saturated.
-Everywhere you turn you can’t escape green, white and red malaise that is Christmas.
+Everywhere you turn you can’t escape the green, white and red malaise that is Christmas.
 Being first off the mark is a good thing.
 It etches your company firmly in the mind of consumers and helps you stand out from the crowd.

 Consumer focus shifts

 Valentine’s Day.
 Mother’s Day.
 Easter.
 Father’s Day.
 Summer.
 Christmas.
 And repeat.
 Christmas is the natural next step for us Brits.
 We don’t have a Thanksgiving Day equivalent and we don’t celebrate Halloween with the same verve as those from across the pond.
-So it’s only logical to turn our attention to the festive season once the sun cream has been packed away for another year.
+So, it’s only logical to turn our attention to the festive season once the sun cream has been packed away for another year.